Opeyemi-Alabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that displays a confused smiley
 Display the contents of two files
 Display the last 10 lines of a file
+Display the first 10 lines of a file